 When writing reminder emails, it’s important to balance being professional and friendly.
 You want to remind your recipient of something without sounding pushy or rude.
 Here are some tips and examples to help you write the perfect reminder email.

-• Proofread your email: Before sending your reminder email, proofread it for spelling, grammar, and punctuation errors.
+- Proofread your email: You can proofread it yourself by reading out loud or use a proofreading tool to instantly find errors and fix them right away.
 A well-written and error-free email shows that you take pride in your work and value the recipient’s time and attention.

 Perfect Reminder Mail Templates